Ty-Sir/OpenMint/README.md

 ### Unlockable Content
 Unlockable content is any information that can be described in text format that you want the owner of the NFT you create on OpenMint to have exclusive access to.
 This can be anything such as a link to a high-res download since the maximum file size you can upload to IPFS on OpenMint is 64 MB, or it could be a password to a website to unlock a physical product.
 Your imagination is the limit!

 The description of what the unlockable content contains is typically found under Additional Info which can be found by clicking on an artwork which takes you to the token's page.
-When on the token's page, all the information about the artwork is on the right handside of the artwork (or below the artwork if on a smaller screen).
-This information stays with the token and transfers with ownership on sale or when transfered.
+This information stays with the token and transfers with ownership on sale or when transferred.
 This information can only be set when creating the NFT and cannot be changed later.

 ### Search Bar
-At the top of every page in the navigation bar, there is a search bar which can be used to find any NFT or user on OpenMint based either their username, the title they have given to the NFT, or their wallet address.
+At the top of every page in the navigation bar, there is a search bar which can be used to find any NFT or user on OpenMint based on either their username, the title they have given to the NFT, or their wallet address.
 If searching for an NFT the username and wallet address are checked against the creator or current owner, and the title is checked against the title.
-If searching for a specific user the username is checked against the current username, and wallet address is checked against the wallet address used when they connected to OpenMint initially.
+If searching for a specific user the username is checked against the current username, and the wallet address is checked against the wallet address used when they connected to OpenMint initially.

 ### Tipping
-Users can send tips in the form of crypto-currency to each other using a `Send Tip` button found on their profile page.
+Users can send tips in the form of crypto-currency to each other using a Send Tip button found on their profile page.

 ### Buying
 In two clicks a user can own an ERC-721 token, and while not visually shown in their wallet, can be seen in their profile which shows all the ERC-721 tokens they currently own and have created among other categories such as tokens they have for sale, liked, and encouraged to sell.